 Â

-When it comes to webtoons, the spotlight is shone firmly on the comics that are sponsored by big publishing apps.
+When it comes to webtoons, the spotlight is firmly on the comics that are exclusive to the big publishing apps.
 Whether it’s in-app promotion, social media shout-outs, or webtoon app algorithms, major webtoon publishers want you to read the comics that they’ve invested in.
-Even the architecture of their apps pushes readers towards sponsored content, rather than comics written by independent creators.
+Even the architecture of their apps pushes readers towards exclusive content, rather than comics written by independent creators.

 For those independent creators, this can be discouraging.
-And yet, some of the best comics are the ones that webtoon publishers aren’t paying for — as proven by Heartstopper, the Canvas webtoon that got a Netflix adaptation.
+And yet, some of the best comics are the ones that are independent and not exclusive to any one webtoons platform.
 So we’ve rounded up our favourites, from some of the most popular Canvas webtoons to hidden gems, so that you can find the best indie webtoons the internet has to offer.

 Punderworld